yav40/Roo-Code/README.md

 You can now tailor the **role definition** and **custom instructions** for every chat mode to perfectly fit your workflow.
 Want to adjust Architect mode to focus more on system scalability?
 Or tweak Ask mode for deeper research queries?
 Done.
 Plus, you can define these via **mode-specific `.clinerules-[mode]` files**.
 You’ll find all of this in the new **Prompts** tab in the top menu.

 The second big feature in this release is a complete revamp of **prompt enhancements**.
-This feature helps you craft messages to get even better results from Cline.
+This feature helps you craft messages to get even better results from Roo.
 Here’s what’s new:

 - Works with **any provider** and API configuration, not just OpenRouter.
 - Fully customizable prompts to match your unique needs.